microsoft/iotedge-k8s-doc/src/security.md

 ### EdgeAgent

-EdgeAgent doesn’t need to perform cluster-wide operations so it is downgraded to a Role with permissions scoped to the namespace the edge device is installed in.
+EdgeAgent doesnt need to perform cluster-wide operations so it is downgraded to a Role with permissions scoped to the namespace the edge device is installed in.
 All security operations are delegated to iotedged.

 ### EdgeHub and modules

-EdgeHub and other modules shouldn’t rely on any Kubernetes specific APIs and are runtime agnostic.
+EdgeHub and other modules shouldn''t rely on any Kubernetes specific APIs and are runtime agnostic.
 As a result, no specific roles and permissions to access Kubernetes resources is required.

 ## Module Authentication

 In order to authenticate modules in Kubernetes iotedged leverages approach Kubernetes API itself uses to authenticate its clients.

 Each Edge module has a dedicated ServiceAccount assigned to deployment.
 This ServiceAccount works as module identity in Kubernetes cluster.
-It doesn’t require to have any roles associated with it so EdgeAgent doesn’t create any Roles and RoleBindings for modules.
+It doesn''t require to have any roles associated with it so EdgeAgent doesn't create any Roles and RoleBindings for modules.
 Each deployed pod module contains a token that can be passed to iotedged as an Authorization bearer token which iotedged reviews against Kubernetes API.
 The response contains a status field of the request to indicate the success of the review.
 If the review finishes successfully it will contain the name of the ServiceAccount the token belongs to.
 A given ServiceAccount is used as a module identity to allow an access to certain iotedged operation calls.

 For each user module, EdgeAgent puts a sidecar proxy container that establish secure TLS connection between iotedged and module container.
 The trust bundle that iotedged generates during an initialization process is mounted as a ConfigMap volume to a proxy container.
 It contains certs required to establish secure communication with iotedged.